preprocess_signals

 .

-An exception is raised if any column in cols
+An exception is raised if a column from cols

 An exception is raised if sampling_rate